Sketch by Henry Gustavson

 Prince Fielder belly-flopping onto the Fenway Park dirt, a beached fish some 20,000 leagues short of third base.

 Rougned Odor landing a right hook into the embarrassed, quick-swelling cheek of Jose Bautista.
-A mob of teammates running for aid, cheers echoing from all sides of the Arlington crowd.

 The paintings, the sculptures, the vision of Edgar Degas–revived and migrated from the museum floors of Paris, finding a home on the first-base line at Progressive Field.
 Cleveland, Ohio.
 Home of the baseball ballet.